Welcome to Charnock Hall Primary Academy

-At Charnock Hall Primary School, we believe in an inclusive and tolerant environment where children feel valued and part of a thriving and respected learning community.
-We embrace differences and celebrate diversity and we endeavour to consider the needs of all our stake-holders.
+At Charnock Hall Primary Academy, we believe an inclusive and tolerant environment which supports children feel valued and part of a thriving and respected learning community, prepares them for future life.
+We celebrate diversity and endeavour to consider the needs of all stake-holders.

 We build our learning community upon six key value statements.
 These values were chosen by our children, families, teachers and leaders.